iznoelc/Problem2_Carlson/README.md

   - In "RescueDrone," implement the "Drone" interface
   - In "RescueDroneFactory," implement the "DroneFactory" interface.
 - In the "DroneManufacturer" interface, create the signature for a "configureRescueDrone" method.
-- In each Manufacturer class (i.e. "ManufacturerA" and "ManufacturerB," implement "configureRescueDrone" method, setting value specifications depending on the manufacturer.
+- In each Manufacturer class, (i.e. "ManufacturerA" and "ManufacturerB") implement "configureRescueDrone" method, setting value specifications depending on the manufacturer.

 **If you wanted to add ManufacturerC...**
 - Create a new "ManufacturerC" class.